aimclub/Web-BAMT/README.rst

 Documentation
 ^^^^^^^^^^^^^^

-More information about BAMT and Web-BAMT can be found `here <https://web-bamt.readthedocs.io/en/latest/>`_.
+More information about BAMT and Web-BAMT can be found `at Web-BAMT docs here <https://web-bamt.readthedocs.io/en/latest/>`_ and `at BAMT docs here <https://bamt.readthedocs.io/en/latest/>`_.

 Contacts
 ^^^^^^^^^